ECIL-EdgeAI/ianvs/Distributed Synergy AI Benchmarking.md

 ## Proposal
-The distributed synergy AI benchmarking toolkits Ianvs aims to test the performance of distributed synergy AI solutions following recognized standards, in order to facilitate more efficient and effective development.
+The distributed synergy AI benchmarking Ianvs aims to test the performance of distributed synergy AI solutions following recognized standards, in order to facilitate more efficient and effective development.
 Its scope includes:
-- Provide end-to-end benchmarks across devices, edge nodes and cloud nodes based on typical distributed-synergy AI paradigms and applications.
+- Provide end-to-end benchmark toolkits across devices, edge nodes and cloud nodes based on typical distributed-synergy AI paradigms and applications.
     - Tools for Test Environment Management.
 For example, it would be necessary to support the CRUD (Create, Read, Update and Delete) actions in test environments.
 Elements of such test environments include algorithm-wise and system-wise configuration
     - Tools for Test-case Preparation.
 Typical examples include paradigm templates, simulation tools, and hyper-parameter-based preparation tools.
     - Tools for Benchmark Presentation, e.g., leaderboard and test report generation.
-- Establish comprehensive benchmarks and developed related applications via cooperation with other communities, which can include but are not limited to
+- Cooperation with other communities, e.g., in KubeEdge SIG AI, to establish comprehensive benchmarks and developed related applications, which can include but are not limited to
     - Dataset collection, re-organization, and publication
-    - Formalized Specifications, e.g., Standards
+    - Formalized specifications, e.g., standards
-    - Holding Competitions or Coding Events, e.g., Open Source Promotion Plan
+    - Holding competitions or coding events, e.g., open source promotion plan
-    - Maintaining Solution Leaderboards or Certifications for Commercial Usage
+    - Maintaining solution leaderboards or certifications for commercial usage

 Targeting users
-- Developers: Build and publish edge-cloud collaborative AI solutions efficiently from scratch
+- Developers: build and publish edge-cloud collaborative AI solutions efficiently from scratch
-- End users: View and compare distributed synergy AI capabilities of solutions
+- End users: view and compare distributed synergy AI capabilities of solutions

 ## Design Details